cncf/toc/reviews/tuf-graduation.md

 Each part of TUF has seen activity both from core committers and external parties.
 Of course the fewest commits have come in the TAPs and spec itself.
 The TAPs have had 516 commits by 10 contributors (5 external, 2 were non-TAP authors).
 The specification has had 59 commits by 7 contributors (4 external contributors).
 Notary has had more than 2.8K commits from 60 contributors (52 external).
 TUF's Python reference implementation has had more than 3.3K commits, by 33 contributors (26 external).
 This demonstrates both activity and committer diversity.

+### A clear versioning scheme

+TUF uses semantic versioning.
+We check in a persistent copy of the specification with each release.

 ### Have achieved and maintained a Core Infrastructure Initiative Best Practices Badge.